EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-cli.md

     - `evernode governance unvote <candidate id>` - Remove vote from voted governance candidate.
     - `evernode governance status` - Get governance information of the host.
       - This also helps to find proposed and voted `candidate_id`s by the host.
-    - `evernode governance report <dud host address>` - Propose a dud host candidate using its XRPL account address.
+    - `evernode governance report <dud host address>` - Propose a dud host candidate using its Xahau account address.
     - `evernode governance help` - Print the command information.

 - `evernode delete <instance name>` - Remove an existing smart contract instance and cancels the lease.
 Any payments made for lost lease duration are not refunded.